hgdeoro/popyka/README.md

 1. ~~improve automated testing~~ **DONE**
 1. ~~define supported Python versions and run tests on all supported versions~~ **DONE**
 1. ~~implement semantic versioning~~ **DONE**

+# Features for future versions

+### Copy pre-existing data

+At the moment, Popyka stream changes, but doesn't handle pre-existing data.
+Probably there are simple ways to implement this.
+Some ideas:

+  * Can 'copy_data' from `subscription` be used? https://www.postgresql.org/docs/current/sql-createsubscription.html
+  * Use `xmin` and `skip locked` to incrementally copy data before starting consumption?